CardiacModelling/RapidCharacterisationProtocols/README.md

 # Rapid Characterisation Protocols for patch-clamp electrophysiology
-Collection of protocols for rapid characterisation of ion channel kinetics, in both plain text `.txt` and comma-separated-value `.csv` formats.
+Collection of protocols for rapid characterisation of ion channel kinetics.

+Here we have provided plain text `.txt` and comma-separated-value `.csv` formats.

+`.atf` files are also provided and are intended to be used with the Axon pClamp software.

 ## Sinusoidal voltage clamp for hERG/IKr measurements